SFEley/acts_as_icontact/README.markdown

        $ sudo gem install acts_as_icontact

 2. _Optional but recommended:_ Go to <http://beta.icontact.com> and sign up for an iContact Beta account.
-ActsAsIcontact will use your Beta credentials and API URL by default if the `RAILS_ENV` or `RACK_ENV` variables are set to anything but 'production', or if you tell it to in configuration.
+This will let you test your app without risk of blowing away your production mailing lists.

 3. Enable the ActsAsIcontact gem for use with your iContact account.
 The URL and credentials you'll use are different between the beta and production environments:

      * **BETA:** Go to <http://app.beta.icontact.com/icp/core/externallogin> and enter `Ml5SnuFhnoOsuZeTOuZQnLUHTbzeUyhx` for the Application Id.
 Choose a password for ActsAsIcontact that's different from your account password.

-     * **PRODUCTION:** Go to [http://app.icontact.com/icp/core/externallogin](http://app.icontact.com/icp/core/externallogin) and enter `IYDOhgaZGUKNjih3hl1ItLln7zpAtWN2` for the Application Id.
+     * **PRODUCTION:** Go to <http://app.icontact.com/icp/core/externallogin> and enter `IYDOhgaZGUKNjih3hl1ItLln7zpAtWN2` for the Application Id.
 Choose a password for ActsAsIcontact that's different from your account password.

 4. Set your _(beta, if applicable)_ account username and the password you just chose for API access.
-You can either set the environment variables `ICONTACT_USERNAME` and `ICONTACT_PASSWORD`, or you can explicitly do it with calls to the Config module:
+You can either set the environment variables `ICONTACT_MODE`, `ICONTACT_USERNAME`, and `ICONTACT_PASSWORD`, or you can explicitly do it with calls to the Config module:

         require 'rubygems'
         require 'acts_as_icontact'

-        ActsAsIcontact::Config.beta = true
+        ActsAsIcontact::Config.mode = :beta
         ActsAsIcontact::Config.username = my_beta_username
         ActsAsIcontact::Config.password = my_api_password